Business licenses

 Annual reports

 To remain in good standing, it's important to fulfill all annual report requirements.
-This includes filing delinquent reports for businesses that were dissolved during the year.
+This includes filing delinquent reports for corporations that were dissolved during the year.

 Amendments

-Don’t forget that some changes to a corporation or LLC require the formation document (e.g., Articles of Incorporation for a corporation or Articles of Organization for an LLC) to be amended.
-For example, if a corporation or LLC underwent a name change, you will have to file articles of amendment for the change to be legally effective.
-Or if your Articles of Organization say that the LLC is to be member-managed and you want to switch to manager-management you have to file an amendment.
-And if the corporation or LLC is qualified in foreign states, an amendment to the certificate of authority might be required as well.
+Don’t forget that some changes to a corporation require the formation document (Articles of Incorporation) to be amended.
+For example, if a corporation underwent a name change, you will have to file articles of amendment for the change to be legally effective.
+And if the corporation is qualified in foreign states, an amendment to the certificate of authority will be required as well.
 Make sure all required amendments were filed and that the state’s records on your company are up to date.
 And if not, be sure to get those amendments filed.